 Planning Committee Members

 The Tesuque Planning Committee and the Santa Fe County Growth Management Department & Planning Division are forwarding this Plan for approval.
-The Committee represents those individuals who were committed to completing the directive of Resolution 2011-134 which authorized a community planning process to amend the Rio Tesuque Community Plan.
+The Committee represents those individuals who were committed to completing the directive of Resolution 2019-47 which authorized a community planning process to amend the 2013 Tesuque Community Plan.
 The following individuals have worked consistently and tirelessly to finish the task.